erictleung/awesome-nosql-guides/README.md

 - [10 Reasons Developers Love NoSQL](http://www.dummies.com/programming/big-data/10-reasons-developers-love-nosql/) - A list of ten arguments for why developers like to use NoSQL databases.
 - [Distribution, Data, Deployment: Software Architecture Convergence in Big Data Systems](https://resources.sei.cmu.edu/asset_files/WhitePaper/2014_019_001_90915.pdf) (PDF) - Paper to discuss software engineering concerns when dealing with big data systems in terms of distribution, data, and deployment.
 Also accessible [here](https://doi.org/10.1109/MS.2014.51).
 - [Use cases for NoSQL](https://stackoverflow.com/questions/2875432/use-cases-for-nosql) - Discussion on Stack Overflow on best use cases for using NoSQL databases over traditional SQL databases.
+- [Best Practices for NoSQL Database Design](https://softwareengineering.stackexchange.com/q/158790/269066) - A couple answers and links for NoSQL database design.

 ## Data Structures and Modeling